 Attendance and participation are mandatory in all university courses, and specific requirements may differ by course.
 If attendance requirements are not met, a student may be removed from the course.
 Please review the Course Attendance Policy in the Catalog for more information.

-This course is not available for enrollment to residents of Arkansas, Connecticut, Hawaii, Indiana, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Wisconsin, Wyoming, and individuals who reside outside the United States.
+This course is not available for enrollment to residents of Arkansas, Connecticut, Hawaii, Indiana, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, West Virginia.
+Wisconsin, Wyoming, and individuals who reside outside the United States

 - Analyze laws, regulations, and policies that affect individuals with physical and health-related disabilities.